ArchangelX360/dataset-visualizer/README.md

 ### Almost stuck with MongoDB

 You could rebuild the entire NodeJS MongoDB API to make it work with another DB but it wasn't our goal to achieve this compatibility.

+### Highcharts library

+Highcharts library is a proprietary software, it is allowed to use it for a personal website, a school site or a non-profit organisation which suited our case.
+However, it is a strong limitation for our application users.

+As charts are handled by an AngularJS directive, we could plug another chart library by creating another directive to overcome this limitation.
+This new library would need functions to create, delete or modify series after a chart generation in order to work with our implementation.